 The management retain the right to search all persons and property and refuse admission to, or eject from, the event any person who refuses to be searched by a police officer or authorised officer.

-No unaccompanied under 14s, please be prepared to show proof of age id on request.
+U14 must be accompanied by a responsible Adult, please be prepared to show proof of age id on request.

 There is no pass out system.
 If you exit the venue you will have to queue again to re-enter.

 No alcohol is too brought to the event.
 Only alcohol purchased on site may be consumed within event arenas.

 No food is to be taken in to the event arena.
 Allowances will be made for snacks for children or medical issues.
 There are food traders on site with a variety of options.

 Anyone suspected of underage drinking may be subject to alcohol testing.
 Failure to comply may result in entry being refused or ejection from the site.

 No glass or tins will be allowed into the event.

 Water may be taken into the arena providing the seal is intact.
 Max capacity 500ml.

 No chairs or tables are to be brought to the event.